enter-haken/blog/cookbook.markdown

 ## Development stack

-Sometimes it is usefull, to start a build from the command line. a `make_debugBuild.bat` can look like
+Sometimes it is usefull, to start a build from the command line.
+A `make_debugBuild.bat` can look like

 ```
 call "C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools\VsDevCmd.bat"